 Size

 Finding the right size of ATV for your child is a lot easier than you may think.
 All of the ATVs have suggested age groups.
 But age groups may not be the most accurate every time.
-Some kids are big or small for their age, so I like to go by height of the child.
-Below 3 ft tall and I would suggest an electric type or small 50cc.
-If they are around 3 ft or taller, I made a little chart to help you out.
+Some kids are big or small for their age, so I like to go by the height of the child.

-Getting your child the right size ATV for them is important for safety reasons, but also for how much fun they will have.
 If the machine is too big for them and they can’t handle the power, it can be really dangerous.
-But at the same time if you get them something too small and under whelming, they will lose interest real quick.
+But at the same time, if you get them something too small and underwhelming, they will lose interest really quickly.

 Looks